microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewinstance-applydecisions.md

 ---
-title: "SendReminder accessReviewInstance"
+title: "Apply accessReviewInstance decisions"
-description: "In the Azure AD access reviews feature, send a reminder to the reviewers of a currently active accessReviewInstance. "
+description: "In the Azure AD access reviews feature, apply decisions on an accessReviewInstance. "
 localization_priority: Normal
 author: "isabelleatmsft"
 ms.prod: "microsoft-identity-platform"
 doc_type: apiPageType
 ---

-# SendReminder accessReviewInstance
+# Apply accessReviewInstance decisions

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-In the Azure AD [access reviews](../resources/accessreviews-root.md) feature, send a reminder to the reviewers of a currently active [accessReviewInstance](../resources/accessreviewinstance.md).
+In the Azure AD [access reviews](../resources/accessreviews-root.md) feature, apply review decisions on an [accessReviewInstance](../resources/accessreviewinstance.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).